apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

   - **`externalConnectionString`** - The ZK connection string to the external Zookeeper cluster, e.g. `zoo1:2181`
   - **`chroot`** - The chroot to use for the cluster

+External ZooKeeper clusters are often configured to use ZooKeeper features (e.g. securePort) which require corresponding configuration on the client side.
+To support these use-cases, users may provide arbitrary system properties under `spec.solrZkOpts` which will be passed down to all ZooKeeper clients (Solr, zkcli.sh, etc.) managed by the operator.

 #### ACLs
 _Since v0.2.7_